From the publishers of:

 Terms: This site follows the same terms as the parent site, In Bed Magazine.
 For terms, please see In Bed Magazine Terms and Conditions.
 We make no claim to be medical or mental health professionals, nor licensed relationship counselors.
 Advice offered on this website represents opinions based on the authors' or contributing readers' personal experience, observation, or opinion and does not constitute medical/professional advice.
 You acknowledge that the content of this website does not constitute and is not represented as medical or professional mental health advice.

 Affiliate Disclosure: Advertisers and affiliate programs are in no way associated directly with the content or management of this website and have no influence over the content, opinions, or activities conducted by the site or site owners.
 Nor is any content or activity conducted by the site owners a reflection of the advertisers or affiliates programs.
 There are affiliate links and promotions included on this site for your convenience and to support the site's existence.
 If you purchase a product via one of these links, the owners of this site may receive some form of compensation for sending traffic to the affiliated company.
 This does not affect the opinions or motives for creating the Death Grip Syndrome site or the content posted.
 What this does do is help keep the site hosted, the content updated, and the e-mail answered.

 Lifestyle and health factors can cause "death grip" symptoms also!

-Especially if you are experiencing difficulty maintaining an erection in addition to trouble reaching an orgasm, be sure to consider any health, stress, or relationship factors that may be affecting you.
-Even slightly elevated blood pressure can have substantial effects on your sexual performance and health.
+Especially if you are experiencing difficulty maintaining an erection in addition to trouble reaching an orgasm, be sure to consider any health, medication, stress, or relationship factors that may be affecting you.
+Even slightly elevated blood pressure can have substantial effects on your sexual performance, as can antidepressants.